 Of these the first two categories are regularly performed.

-The department performs exercise stress tests, around 70-80 per day, by appointment, 5 days a week.
+The department performs exercise stress tests, around 90-120 per day, by appointment, 5 days a week.
 Emergent requests are accommodated within 1-2 hours, with the report issued within another 30 minutes.
-Routine working hours are from 8 am to 3 pm, Monday through Friday, with non-entitled patients entertained till the time of availability of the treating consultant.
+Routine working hours are two shift from 8 to 3 pm, 3:30pm to 8:30pm, Monday through Friday, with non-entitled patients entertained till the time of availability of the treating consultant.
 Facilities are not routinely available over the weekend and on gazetted / public holidays but emergencies are entertained, as and when required.

 +92-51-9271002 extension 3088.